 - Due to writers not being great at basic math; in Star Trek: Deep Space Nine Keiko's mother apparently gave birth to her while in her sixties as her mother is said to be celebrating her 100th birthday during the episode "Dax" and Keiko is in her late thirties or early forties.

 - In the The X-Files season eleven finale episode, planned to be the series Grand Finale, "My Struggle IV" Scully is pregnant at age fifty.

-- All My Children's Opal is stunned to learn that she's pregnant in her early 50's, after weeks of what she assumed were menopause symptoms.
-Her husband is a male example—after getting over his suspicions that she cheated on him (he thought he was sterile), he's still not to keen on becoming a father at his age (70-something).
+- All My Children's Opal is stunned to learn that she's pregnant in her early 50s, after weeks of what she assumed were menopause symptoms.
+Her husband Palmer is a male example — after getting over his suspicions that she cheated on him (he thought he was sterile), he's still not too keen on becoming a father at his age (70-something).

-- Another World's Rachel conceives twins in her early 50's, echoing her mother, who had her at the same age.
+- Another World's Rachel conceives twins in her early 50s.
+When viewers scoffed at this, the writers pointed out that this echoed her mother Ada, who had her sister Nancy at the same age. note

 - Sarah had a child at the age of 90.
 Prior to that, Sarah forces her slave Hagar to sleep with her equally elderly husband Abraham, and Hagar gave birth to Ishmael.
 After Sarah sends Hagar and her child away out of jealousy, God tells her that she's going to have a child, to which Sarah laughs it off due to being too old.
 She gives birth to Isaac, whose name means "she laughs".